Frequently Asked Questions

 May I enroll part-time this semester?

 You can be enrolled part-time only if it is your last semester before graduation and you need less than full-time enrollment to complete your studies.
-If this is true, you must complete and submit a Request for Reduced Course Load to the ISA office.
+If this is true, you must complete and submit a Request for Reduced Course Load to the ISSS office.
 If you are thinking about dropping below full-time enrollment or dropping classes for any other reason, you must first see the international student advisor about your case.

 I have moved.
 Whom should I notify?